- Why invest in Aviva

 For all written communications with Computershare, please use the contact details, quoting your shareholder reference number.

-You can view your Aviva shareholdings online by visiting the electronic communications page.
+You can view your Aviva shareholdings online by registering for online shareholder services via the electronic communications page.

 Alternatively, you can contact our Registrar, Computershare, to request confirmation of your holding in Aviva.